A measurement of the Galactic plane mass density from binary pulsar accelerations: Introduction

 This paper is organized as follows.
 In \S \ref{sec:data}, we review the properties of the pulsars we have selected here, and our method for determining Galactic accelerations from pulsar timing data.
 We compare the line-of-sight accelerations of the pulsars to various static models and give the best-fit values in \S\ref{sec:staticMW}.
 Here, we also we present our values for the Oort limit, the local dark matter density, and a parameter that is sensitive to the oblateness of the potential.
-In \S\ref{sec:interactingMW}, we compare the results to interacting simulations.
-We discuss some additional implications of our work and conclude in \S\ref{sec:conclusion}.
+In \S\ref{sec:discuss}, we compare the results to interacting simulations, and discuss some additional implications of our work.
+We summarize our findings in \S\ref{sec:conclusion}.